Placing:1 through 6, Strip Ribbons and Premium Money. Best of Show:$5.00 , 1-6 Rosettes and Trophy

 Rules:PARTICIPATION IN OTHER LIVESTOCK CLASSES IS NOT A PRE-REQUISITE FOR THIS DIVISION.YOU DO NOT HAVE TO OWN LIVESTOCK ANIMALS TO ENTER THIS CLASS.

-Exhibits and Tri-folds should contain information relating to a specific species area, e.g. housing, feed, diseases breeds, consumer products, anatomy, uses, history, etc. A list of resources used must be attached to the back of the trifold or included in the notebook.Exhibitor may not
+Exhibits and Tri-folds or combination should contain information relating to a specific species area, e.g. housing, feed, diseases breeds, consumer products, anatomy, uses, history, etc. A list of resources used must be attached to the back of the trifold or included in the notebook.Exhibitor may not

 display any animal or parts of an animal in their exhibit unless the Fair Board gives prior approval.(Club exhibits should see Club Exhibits, for class descriptions and numbers.)You may enter one consumer education project for each species.Each project must be entered separately.